 A secure arrival is the primary focus, but achieving that milestone requires a proactive approach to the bureaucratic complexities inherent in cross-border parentage.
 This is why families often seek a dedicated surrogacy attorney to provide a plan that anticipates challenges before they arise.

-Additionally, because legal definitions of parentage vary by country, we validate your agreement against both jurisdictions’ standards to prevent disputes.
-We also handle the domestication of foreign court orders to ensure your rights are fully recognized in New Jersey.
+We also guide the domestication of foreign court orders to ensure your rights are fully recognized in New Jersey.

 Our practice focuses on resolving these specific cross-border intersections before they become obstacles.
-We don’t just handle cases—we build a foundation of security for your growing family.
-In our experience, most risks in international surrogacy can be mitigated with proactive planning in the first month of our partnership.
+We don’t just process paperwork—we build a foundation of security for your growing family.

 What Surrogates Need to Know About Cross-Border Surrogacy